Adedoyinmaryam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 3: A script that displays the content of /etc/passwd and /etc/hosts Task 4: A script that displays the last 10 lines of /etc/passwd Task 5: A script that displays the first 10 lines of /etc/passwd
+Task 3: A script that displays the content of /etc/passwd and /etc/hosts Task 4: A script that displays the last 10 lines of /etc/passwd Task 5: A script that displays the first 10 lines of /etc/passwd Task 6: A script that displays the third line of the file iacta